65 Cute Farm Animals That Will Make Your Day

 “I was taking photos by a pasture near my parents’ home in honor of their 42nd wedding anniversary.
 Just as I was about to take a photo, one of the neighbor’s cows wandered over and started eating the bouquet!
 I love the look of delight and surprise on my mother’s face, while my dad doesn’t realize what’s happening,” says Crystal Kupper.

 “My dog, Bella, is a very gentle, laid-back family companion.
 As with most Labs, she loves to play.
 Her favorite toy is an old frying pan,” says Melanie Harvey.
+These pictures of corgis are so cute, they’ll make you want one!

 Stop it, Mom!